-After Quick Commerce, FMCG Giants May Face Govt Scrutiny For Not Disclosing Expiry Dates
+After Quick Commerce, FMCG Giants May Face Government Scrutiny For Not Disclosing Expiry Dates

-The Union government is intensifying its scrutiny of expiry date violations as it prepares to crack down on fast-moving consumer goods companies following a surge in consumer complaints over not displaying mandatory disclosures, including expiry dates, on products sold through their e-commerce websites, according to people aware of the matter.
+The government is intensifying its scrutiny of expiry date violations, as it prepares to crack down on fast-moving consumer goods companies.
+This comes following a surge in consumer complaints over not displaying mandatory disclosures, including expiry dates, on products sold through their e-commerce websites, according to people aware of the matter.

-This move follows the government's recent action, in which it sent notices to 11 quick commerce firms for similar violations.
+This move follows the government's recent action, in which it sent notices to e-commerce and quick commerce firms for similar violations.

-The complaints involve seven companies, including Hindustan Unilever Ltd., Amul, Patanjali, Dabur India Ltd., Nestle India Ltd., Nature's Basket and Haldiram's, according to the official.
-These companies were found non-compliant to the Legal Metrology (Packaged Commodities) Amendment Rules, 2017, which mandates mentioning 'best before or use by the date, month and year' on online platforms.
+The complaints involve seven companies, including Hindustan Unilever Ltd., Amul, Patanjali, Dabur India Ltd., Nestle India Ltd., Nature's Basket and Haldiram's for non-compliance with the Legal Metrology (Packaged Commodities) Amendment Rules, 2017, which mandates mentioning 'best before or use by the date, month and year' on online platforms, an official said on condition of anonymity.

-The Central Consumer Protection Authority is looking into the matter.
-It has already issued notices to nine e-commerce and quick commerce companies, including Blinkit, Swiggy Instamart, Zepto, JioMart and Decathlon.
-The consumer watchdog is further expected to take action soon against FMCG companies, according to the official quoted earlier.
+The Central Consumer Protection Authority, which operates under the Ministry of Consumer Affairs, is looking into the matter.
+The authority has already issued notices to nine e-commerce and quick commerce companies, including Blinkit, Swiggy Instamart, Zepto, JioMart and Decathlon.
+The consumer watchdog is further expected to take action against FMCG companies as well, according to the official quoted earlier.

 Also Read: Infosys, Zooplus Collaborate To Drive E-Commerce, Open GCC In Hyderabad

-NDTV Profit has reached out to spokespersons of HUL, Nestle India, Dabur, Patanjali and Blinkit.
-Comments from these companies are awaited.
+NDTV Profit has reached out to spokespersons of these companies.
+Blinkit has declined to comment, and comments from others are awaited.

 The exponential growth of e-commerce in the country is a matter of concern, Union Commerce Minister Piyush Goyal had said earlier.
 "I am against the misuse of the law of the land [e-commerce laws]."

 With consumers preferring quick deliveries, fast-moving consumer goods companies have seen a two-fold increase in the share of quick commerce within their total e-commerce sales, which currently contributes 35% of digital sales.
-However, sales through their own websites are not significant.
+In comparison, sales through their own websites are not significant.

 Also Read: E-Commerce Platforms Ring In Festivities With Sales Of Over Rs 50,000 Crore In First Week